-To minimise any risks, you will be asked a series of guestions before the scan.
+To minimise any risks, you will be asked a series of questions before the scan.

-A small number of patients suffer allergic type reactions to the contrast medium.
-If you have had an injection of contrast medium you will need to remain in the department for up to 20 minutes following your scan.
+A small number of patients suffer allergic type reactions to the contrast medium so you will need to remain in the department for up to 20 minutes following your scan.
 Such reactions are usually minor and settle quite quickly without treatment.